coloradoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Is Colorado a Common Law State for Marriage?

 Colorado is a common-law marriage state.
-The state has recognized common law marriages as legally binding since 1877.
-A common law marriage is a committed partnership where the parties involved indicate they wish to get married through their actions.
-These actions could be permanent cohabitation, joint ownership of property or financial interdependency.
+The state has recognized common-law marriages as legally binding since 1877.
+A common-law marriage is a committed partnership in which the parties involved indicate they wish to get married through their actions.
+These actions could be permanent cohabitation, joint ownership of property, or financial interdependency.

 Couples who wish to have their common-law marriages registered must complete an Affidavit of Common-Law Marriage before a public notary.
 They must also meet the following requirements: